machinetranslate/machinetranslate.org/events/mtsummit2021.md

 endDate: 2021-08-20
 ---

-The Machine Translation Summit 2021 (**MT Summit 2021**) took place on August 16-20th as a 5-day virtual event.
+The Machine Translation Summit 2021 (**MT Summit 2021**) took place from 16 August to 20 August as a 5-day virtual event.

 ### Keynote Speakers